Luxury travel in the Dolomites: your guide to Trentino and South Tyrol

 Photo©: Britannica

 This is a region that rewards depth.
 The valleys each have their own character, the food changes from one mountain pass to the next, and the experiences worth having are rarely the ones that show up first in a search.
-Here is what the Dolomites actually offer, and why they belong on a serious Italy itinerary.
+Here's what the Dolomites actually offer, and why they belong on any serious Italy itinerary.

 Why the Dolomites belong on your Italy itinerary

-The Dolomites are a UNESCO World Heritage Site, with a landscape that genuinely earns the description: vertical limestone peaks, emerald valleys, ancient forests, and villages that feel untouched in a way that most of Italy no longer does.
+The Dolomites are a UNESCO World Heritage Site, and the landscape genuinely earns the designation: vertical limestone peaks, emerald valleys, ancient forests, and villages that feel untouched in a way that most of Italy no longer does.

 Passo Giau - Dolomites, Italy